imam1595/Assignment-7/README.md

 1. Name: FnPo

 2. Description: Get connected with your friends.
+Here you can get close to your people and more.

 3. Technologies:
         React,